rimutaka/spotify-playlist-builder/README.md

 - click on _Permissions_ tab
 - click on the toggles to enable the permissions

 Firefox resets the permissions when the extension is uninstalled, but remembers them if you refresh/reload it.
+See https://extensionworkshop.com/documentation/develop/test-permission-requests/ for more details.

 ## Attributions